wlsf82/cv/README.md

 ## Education
-Bachelor in business management with enphasis in system information analisys at PUCRS (2012)
+Bachelor in business management with emphasis in system information analysis at PUCRS (2012)

 ## Professional Experience